NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

 :ref:`from_onnx`

-..
-That can be the first page data scientists find when they are simply trying
-.. to run a trained model; they DO NOT need to do a system install of the Intel
-.. nGraph++ bridges; they can use our Python APIs to run a trained model.
-..

-The Intel nGraph APIs can be used to run inference on a model that has been *exported* from a Deep Learning framework.
+nGraph APIs can be used to run inference on a model that has been *exported* from a Deep Learning framework.
 An export produces a file with a serialized model that can be loaded and passed to one of the nGraph backends.

 .. _from_onnx: